yanone/babelfont/docs/Layer.md

 * Python type: Optional[[`Font`](Font.md)]

-* This field only exists as an attribute of the the Python object and should not be written to Babelfont-JSON.
+* This field only exists as an attribute of the the Python object and should not be written to Context-JSON.

 *If not provided, defaults to* `None`.